CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 ![](img/scan_cuda_analysis.png)

 The total kernel run-time of Work-Efficient Scan is about two times that of Naive Scan, so Work-Efficient Scan takes twice as much time.
 This is a problem with the lack of optimization in the kernel calls; the kernels are not efficient enough to balance out the fact that there are twice as many calls.
+Indeed, many of the threads during each kernel call are being unused, and the array access is not contiguous in memory, contributing to the slowness of the algorithm.

-Interestingly, the Thrust Scan's performance stays relatively the same no matter what.
+Interestingly, the Thrust Scan's performance stays relatively constant no matter the size.
 I could not find it on NSight's Timeline, even when it was the only function being called, so I cannot genuinely analyze its performance or hypothesize why it's so consistent.

 ## Compact Runtime Analysis